mevdschee/php-crud-api/README.md

 Single file PHP script that adds a REST API to a MySQL/MariaDB, PostgreSQL, SQL Server or SQLite database.

+Promise: Upload "api.php", configure it to connect to your database, have an instant full-featured REST API

 NB: This is the [TreeQL](https://treeql.org) reference implementation in PHP.

-Promise: 1) Upload "api.php" 2) configure it to connect to your database 3) have an instant full-featured REST API

 ## Requirements